-If you ask someone who wants to be a leader, chances are there will always be a chunk who will want leadership because of the perks that come along with it.
-The reason for so is not because those people are shallow or selfish, but because that’s what many people see everywhere.
+If you ask someone who wants to be a leader why they want position, there will always be those who will want leadership because of the perks that come along with it.
+The pay grade, the office, the power, the exposure.

 Sadly, I never got those perks or any other special treatment, and neither did my dad.
 What did he do?
 Take care of his staff.
 Boring.
 In fact, when my dad went on and became a pastor, that trend continued.
 My family took no part in enjoying a whole lot of perks.
 I would watch my dad mop floors, come to the office the earliest and leave the latest, pay for dinner when meeting with his small group.

 And moreover, everyone in the family was expected to exemplify the same attitude of shunning special treatment.
-I was probably the only pastor’s kid who had to help paint walls when we did the building project, I was convinced to be part of the discipleship track, pay for registration fees to events, and like everyone I was expected to volunteer.
+I was probably the only pastor’s kid who had to help paint walls when we did the building project.

 Looking back, however, I am thankful for that exemplification of close to special treatment deprived leadership.